thoth-station/goblinoid/README.rst

 This tool provides an automated way to keep your graph database schema in sync with `Goblin <https://github.com/davebshow/goblin>`_ OGM (Object Graph Mapper).
 Once you define your schema using Goblin's Vertex and Edge classes you can simply pass sources to Goblinoid that will automatically create a groovy script you can run to create your graph database schema.

-You can also instruct Goblinoid to create graph database indexes for you automatically from source code.
-The only thing you need to do is to provide type-safe definition of indexes.
-See below for more info.

 Installation
 ============